beginning of content

 You may also notice physical signs such as:

-Almost everyone experiences some of these signs occasionally.
-If your symptoms appear often or won’t go away, you may be experiencing depression.
-You can check if what you are experiencing is depression by taking Beyond Blue's Anxiety and Depression Test (K10).
+You may experience some of these signs occasionally.
+However, if your symptoms appear often or won't go away, you might be experiencing depression.
+You can check if what you are experiencing could be depression by taking Beyond Blue's Anxiety and Depression Test (K10).

-While anyone with depression can experience any of these symptoms, men and women tend to experience and report them differently.
+While anyone with depression can experience one or more of these symptoms, men and women tend to experience and report them differently.
 Men are more likely to talk about the physical symptoms of depression, such as feeling tired or losing weight, rather than saying they feel low.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.